nytud/emtsv/doc/troubleshooting.md

 BrokenPipeError: [Errno 32] Broken pipe
 ```

-- Errors like below is due to missing modelfile because `git lfs` is not installed before clone.
+- Errors like the one below are due to missing modelfile because `git lfs` is not installed before clone.

 ```Python
   File "/app/purepospy/purepospy.py", line 168, in tag_sentence